Seabed Habitats - Glossary

 Metadata element: One of the pieces of information recorded in a metadata record.
 For example, the title of a data set is a metadata element.

 Metadata standard A set of metadata elements that are needed to describe a particular type of data.
-Metadata standards are usually defined by official standards organisations, but they can also be defined by an organisation or project for a specific purpose: the are the set of metadata elements necessary to fully describe seabed habitat map data.
+Metadata standards are usually defined by official standards organisations, but they can also be defined by an organisation or project for a specific purpose: the MESH metadata standard are the set of metadata elements necessary to fully describe seabed habitat map data.